Frequently Asked Questions

 Chlorine application and measurement are relatively simple, and the chemistry of chlorine is well understood.
 Chlorine, used to treat public water supplies for over 100 years, has proven reliable for safe, broad-spectrum disinfection.
 Properly applied, continuous supplemental disinfection with chlorine has few unintended consequences.
 In a small percentage of cases, where the water supplied to the building is not suitable for treatment with chlorine, chlorine dioxide is the next alternative we consider.
 But, in most cases, chlorine dioxide is not needed and the much-higher cost (relative to chlorine) is not justified.
-We have found that some alternatives for treating potable water in buildings, such as copper-silver ionization (CSI), are not reliable such as monochloramine, can have serious unintended consequences that outweigh any benefit they might provide.
+We have found that some alternatives for treating potable water in buildings, such as copper-silver ionization (CSI), are not reliable.
+Other alternatives such as monochloramine, can have serious unintended consequences that outweigh any benefit they might provide.

 Why do you usually treat only the domestic hot water system?

 Hot water systems are more prone to colonization by Legionella and other biofilm-associated pathogens, due primarily to temperature gradients and flow characteristics that result in growth-supportive conditions.
 Sometimes, however, cold water systems also require treatment.